by Cat, Oct 2008 (photo from Wikimedia Commons)

 - Shred cabbage finely into a separate bowl and place in fridge.

 - Broth: If desired, sear beef and bones in hot lard until brown.
 Turn heat to lowest setting and use a simmer plate if necessary.
 Cover pot and let meat sweat about 20 minutes, then remove to a bowl or plate.
 (Sweating increases the intensity of the beef flavor).

 - In same pot, sauté parsley, chopped and sliced veggies, and salt pork (if using) in butter or lard until golden.

 - If desired, deglaze pan with red wine; this is especially good if you plan to reserve part of the broth as stock for another use.

 - Add beef, water and seasonings.
 Cover; bring to a boil, and skim.
 Simmer for 2 hours or longer, as necessary for meat to be tender. (the longer you cook it, the more marrow from the bones).

 - Strain off broth.
 Remove meat from bones and and dice; set aside.
 Compost the veggies.

 - Soup: Bring stock/broth to boil, add beets, carrot, potatoes, rutabagas or turnips, and optional parsnips.
 Simmer 10 minutes.

-- Add cabbage and reserved meat.
+- On day of serving, add cabbage and reserved meat.
 Bring to boil and cook 5 minutes.
 Alternately, add the meat before bringing to a boil, and add the cabbage just before serving.